 The Kidney is a Yin organ (zang organ) and its primary role is in storing our essence or jing.
 Without Jing we could not be – it is our life energy, that which is composed of congenital jing and acquired jing.
 Both combine to produce Kidney Jing which has a large role to play in reproduction, growth, and development.

-The second role of the Kidneys is in water metabolism.
+The second role of the Kidneys in TCM is in water metabolism.
 The Kidneys are the lowest of the organs and like a stream, water flows down to the lowest point, gathering in the Kidneys where is separated into the pure and turbid.
 The pure is sent upwards to the lung where it is diffused throughout the body, the turbid sent down to the bladder to await expulsion from the body.
 They regulate the opening and closing of the anus.
 Just about all problems with urination are related to the Kidneys.

-Because the Kidneys are linked with primordial Jing, it is a belief that the ejaculation of semen weakens the Jing and thus the longevity of the life of a man.
+Because the Kidneys in TCM are linked with primordial Jing, it is a belief that the ejaculation of semen weakens the Jing and thus the longevity of the life of a man.
 In a lot of traditional Chinese texts, the indulgence of frequent sexual activity for men is specifically mentioned as endangering the Kidney Jing, particularly in older males.
 The Kidneys are particularly important in Men for reproduction while in females the Liver is probably more important.

 The Neijing states that “At the age of eight, the Kidney qi solidifies in males and teeth develop.
 At the age of 16, the Kidney qi flourishes, the tiangui arrives, ejaculation occurs, and it becomes possible to have intercourse with females and beget children…; At the age of 56, the Liver qi is exhausted, the tendons are unable to facilitate smooth movement, the tiangui is dried up, jing is sparse, the kidney system is exhausted, and symptoms of physical aging are plentiful.”